 Top / Featured Image: Found by searching open licensed flickr images with compfight — This one is “Solo” flickr photo by WherezJeff https://flickr.com/photos/wherezjeff/31699742611 shared under a Creative Commons (BY-NC) license

-The post "It’s Lonely Fighting for Photo Attribution" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/12/lonely-attribution/) on December 30, 2016.
+The post "It’s Lonely Fighting for Photo Attribution" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/12/lonely-attribution/) on December 30, 2016.